uraway/react-social-sharebuttons/documents/react-hatenabookmark-button.md

 The URL you want to share.
 The default value is the URL of the page where you put the button on.

 #### title (Optional)
-The title which display when the page is bookmarked.
+The title which displays when the page is bookmarked.

 #### layout
 The button layout.
-Choose from the followings.
+Choose from the following.

 ###### default
 ![](http://i.imgur.com/AuKmG2o.png)